tolisso/AvitoNumberGetter/README.md

 ## Requirements

-You need tesseract to run this script.
+You need tesseract and imagemagic to run this script.
-It can be installed with:
+They can be installed with:

+`sudo apt install tesseract-ocr`
-`sudo apt install tesseract-ocr` or
+`sudo apt install imagemagick-6.q16` or
 `sudo apt-get install tesseract-ocr`
+`sudo apt-get install imagemagick-6.q16`

 Also you need to have **chrome** and **selenium plugin to chrome**.